zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 For every neuron shown in each layer of the figure above, the linear combinations of inputs and learned weights are computed.
 Depending on the values of the inputs and weights, the sum $$v_k = \sum_i w_ix_i$$ - which for Concrete-ML neural networks is computed with integers - can take a range of different values.

-To respect the bit-width constraint of the FHE [Table Lookup](https://docs.zama.ai/concrete-numpy/tutorials/table_lookup), the values of the accumulator $$v_k$$ must remain small to be representable with only 8 bits.
-In other words, the values must be between 0 and 255.
+To respect the bit-width constraint of the FHE [Table Lookup](https://docs.zama.ai/concrete-numpy/tutorials/table_lookup), the values of the accumulator $$v_k$$ must remain small to be representable with only 16-bits.
+In other words, the values must be between 0 and 65535.

 Pruning a neural network entails fixing some of the weights $$w_k$$ to be zero during training.
 This is advantageous to meet FHE constraints, as irrespective of the distribution of $$x_i$$, multiplying these input values by 0 does not increase the accumulator value.